 Can The Court Drug Test You Without Warning?

 Yes.
-Courts can schedule random drug tests without prior warning.
+As per the drug court drug testing policy, a drug court can schedule random drug tests without prior warning.
 As a participant, You may face random drug tests during your treatment program.

 What Happens If You Fail a Court-Ordered Drug Test?